-Ivy Nevares was born in Mexico City, and has since lived in eight different cities in Mexico, the United States and South Korea.
+Ivy Nevares was born in Mexico City and has since lived in 10 different cities in Mexico, the United States and South Korea.
 Her time in Korea, however, would play a more defining role.
 Seoul, bustling and exploding with cultural diversity, provided the space for a first awakening at the age of sixteen; her experiences inspiring a deeper search to understand herself and the world around her.

 In 1995, Ivy returned to Mexico to attend the Technological Institute of Monterrey (ITESM), where she earned a B.A. in International Relations with concentrations in Literature, Writing and Foreign Languages.
 During her senior year, she worked as attaché and interpreter for Nobel laureate Bishop Desmond Tutu during the State of the World Forum for Emerging Leaders.
 Moved by Bishop Tutu’s humanitarian leadership, she began exploring avenues for bringing about life-affirming transformation.

 In 2000, Ivy moved to New York City to work with the principal U.S. division of PEN International—the world’s oldest human rights and international literary organization.
 At PEN America she coordinated advocacy campaigns exposing the plight of imprisoned and persecuted writers around the world.
 Although passionate about furthering freedom of expression through this work, she was discouraged by the brevity of its impact: no sooner a victory claimed, another mind silenced.

 Two years later, Ivy came across Executive Success Programs (ESP).
 She joined the company as a professional coach, later rising to the position of regional executive.
 In this role, she coached and mentored hundreds of people, and helped others to grow into executive positions within the company.